 To see the study in more detail, it is available to download from the AMRC’s website here: http://www.amrc.co.uk/case-studies/correcting-cad-models-for-slm-build-defects

-For more information on the Symbionica project please visit the project website or our project blog or contact our team for more details.
+For more information on the Symbionica project please visit the project website or our project blog or for more details.

 Symbionica has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 678144.